pgxn/pgxnclient/docs/usage.rst

 Note that the built extension is not loaded in any database: use the command `load`_ for this purpose.

-The command will run the ``./configure`` script if available in the package, then will perform ``make all`` and ``make install``.
+The command will run the ``configure`` script if available in the package, then will perform ``make all`` and ``make install``.
 It is assumed that the ``Makefile`` provided by the distribution uses PGXS_ to build the extension, but this is not enforced: you may provide any Makefile as long as the expected